-The UK to host the 26th Conference of the Parties, known as COP26, following a partnership with Italy.
+The UK to host the 26th Conference of the Parties, known as COP26

-Glasgow will host for the UN’s 26th climate talks in November 2020.
+Glasgow will hos for the UN’s 26th climate talks in November 2020.

 Known as COP26, the summit is expected to be the most important climate change event since the Paris agreement was signed in 2015.